 • Tutoring (certified in The DuBard Association Method® and Orton Gillingham)

 • Interactive Metronome

 Did you know?
 ACCESS was recently honored with gold award for Favorite Special Needs Services, Favorite Tutoring Services, Favorite Childcare Facility and Favorite Private Elementary School, the silver award for Favorite Family Friendly Employer and and the bronze award for Favorite Private Middle School in the 2014 Little Rock Family Favorites awards.
-The organization was named Best Special Needs Elementary School and Best Tutoring Service in the 2013 Savvy Kids Awards.
+The organization was named Best Special Needs School, Best Tutoring Center, Best Local Nonprofit, Best Private Preschool and Best Daycare in the 2014 Savvy LoLo (Love Local) Awards.

 ACCESS asserts that no person shall, on the grounds of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.